Frequently asked questions about Camp Heritage

 We have seven air conditioned activities classrooms available throughout the day to address the safety concerns related to excessive heat.

 What does Camp Heritage do to address the safety concerns related to excessively hot days?

 We have a hot weather protocol which includes bringing all activities inside, extensive utilization of the air conditioned activity trailers, a minimum of hourly trips to the water fountains, and the use of sprinklers.

 What is the protocol for dropping off and picking up my child up from Camp Heritage?

-Your child is to be signed in and signed out from camp each day.
+Your child is to be signed in and signed out from camp each day with photo identification card protocol in place.
 Parents, legal guardians, and those approved in writing by parents or legal guardians are the only ones authorized to pick up your children.

 How is lunch provided to the campers?

 Campers bring their lunches, including a drink, to camp every day, preferably in a soft lunch box.
 State law requires that the lunch be refrigerated.
 Just before the lunch period, the lunches are delivered to the appropriate air-conditioned area.